ambv/kitdjango/README.rst

 This library consists of various Django-related routines that extend or modify the behaviour of the framework:

- * lots of abstract models to use
+ * lots of composable abstract models to use

  * a user activity log app storing users' IP addresses and user agents (useful for hunting down multi-accounts)